open-feature/js-sdk/packages/nest/README.md

 }
 ```

-It is also possible to inject the default and a named client into a service via it's constructor.
+It is also possible to inject the default and a named OpenFeature client into a service via it's constructor with Nest dependency injection system.

 ```ts
 import { Injectable } from '@nestjs/common';